Numbers 11 – The People Complain

 i.
 God allowed this for the same reason God allows any affliction in our lives – to compel us to trust in Him all the more, to partner with Him in overcoming obstacles, and to love and praise Him all the more through our increased dependence on Him and the greater deliverance He brings.

 ii.
 That no one should be shaken by these afflictions; for you yourselves know that we are appointed to this (1 Thessalonians 3:3).

 iii.
 Of course, it is very hard to see this in the midst of the affliction; we feel like Moses did: Why have I not found favor in Your sight?
 “If You really loved me LORD, why would You bring all this upon me?”
 God’s response is ever the same: “It’s because I do love you that I am training you, building you up in faith.”

 c.
 Did I conceive all these people?
 Did I beget them: When Moses likened himself to a mother and the children of Israel as his children, he used a fitting figure of speech – because Israel was in fact acting like a bunch of babies.
 When Moses said, “For they weep all over me” it showed that Israel cried childish tears from a temper-tantrum.

 d.
 I am not able to bear all these people alone: Now Moses has a correct understanding, though not a correct attitude yet.
 He cannot bear all these people alone; God will do it in him and through him.

 e.
 If You treat me like this, please kill me here and now: Moses was extremely frustrated.
-He poured out and emotional, pained, fed-up, “I’m sick and tired of this” heart to the Lord.
-“If You really love me Lord, kill me right now” is not a correct prayer from the head, but it is a honest prayer from the heart.
+He poured out an emotional, pained, fed-up, “I’m sick and tired of this” heart to the LORD.
+“If You really love me LORD, kill me right now” is not a correct prayer from the head, but it is a honest prayer from the heart.

 B. God answers the complaints of Israel and of Moses.